oracle-livelabs/oic/oic-gen3/core-competencies/fileserver/run-demo/run-demo.md

 6. Click on **Data** in the left menu to display the table data.
 Verify your inserted Sales Orders records.

-**Congratulations!** You have learned how to download a file from File Server and bulk import data into ADW leveraging Out of the box ADW adapter capabilities.
+**Congratulations!** You have successfully learned how to use file events in OIC and insert data into ATP by leveraging the out-of-the-box capabilities of the ATP adapter.
 Thank you!

 ## Learn More